2023 Mickey’s Not So Scary Halloween Party Guide: Dates, Info & Tips

 For starters, you want to make sure you’re in Magic Kingdom with your costume on right at 4 pm.
 Grab a quick pic in front of Cinderella Castle before it gets dark, and be ready to head to the first spot on our Mickey’s Not So Scary Halloween Party touring plan pretty early.

 The party officially starts at 7 pm, and invariably, lines start forming before the party starts.
-Additionally, one set of characters starts meeting prior to the official start time: Sally & Jack Skellington.
-(Previously, the Seven Dwarfs also met in the tent at Storybook Circus during Mickey’s Not So Scary Halloween Party; it’s unclear whether they will return in 2023.)
+Additionally, two sets of characters start meeting prior to the official start time: Sally & Jack Skellington and the Seven Dwarfs.

 These lines will be long for the entire party, and sometimes are cut before 11 pm, so you should start with one of these two meet & greets…